laurenlolak/Hello-world/README.md

 * Alianza brand is for service providers
 * Cymbus is for end users

-<b><a href="https://info.alianza.com/alianza_cymbus_data_sheet">Cymbus Data Sheet</a></b> Introducing Cymbus, a carrier grade, cloud native communications platform that is purpose built for service providers.
-Learn how to leverage it's rapid return on investment for your business.

-<b><a href="https://info.alianza.com/business-text-messaging-the-csp-opportunity-0">SMS vs. Email ROI Comparison</a></b> How do email vs SMS compare?
-See our ROI Comparison, which message channel wins, and everything you need to know about business text messaging.

 <b><a href="https://info.alianza.com/btm_data_sheet">Business Text Messaging Market Opportunities</a></b> Business Text Messaging (BTM) is a powerful tool with a limitless range of uses.
 Learn how service providers can leverage its capability to target a wide range of SMB customers.